How can I catch more fish?

 People often tell us they love fishing but hardly ever catch anything.
-They want to know how they can improve their chances and catch more fish, so they can bring home dinner.
+They want to know how they can catch more fish, so they can bring home dinner.

 Although we do catch fish a lot of the time, is not by accident!
 Sometimes luck is on our side, however we believe the planning we do is what makes the difference.
-So if you want to improve your catch rate, we recommend you follow these seven steps before you go fishing:
+So if you want to catch more fish, we recommend you follow these eight tips before you go fishing:

 1. Check the wind direction